saras-daton/AmazonSellerCentral/README.md

 # Amazon Seller Partner Data Modelling
-This DBT package models the Amazon Selling Partner data coming from [Daton](https://sarasanalytics.com/daton/).
+This dbt package models the Amazon Selling Partner data coming from [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

 This package would be performing the following funtions: